 We use the name 'Kindergarten' as an alternative to nursery or preschool to define our setting.
 The word 'Kindergarten' is German in origin, and translates in English to 'children's garden'.
 This fits with our focus on outdoor learning and play opportunities, alongside our inspiration taken from international pedagogies through the children's access to a huge range of green spaces available to them in the great outdoors.

 Many people recognise the name Faraway Tree and perhaps are reminded of a great tree, within an enchanted wood, of a moon faced friend, and an abundance of magic and imagination.

 This is how we believe early childhood should be for young children.
 Many great influencers of early childhood care and education theories and approaches around the world believed in the sanctity of early childhood.
-This survives on in practice today and is seen in settings that have play based or natural influences such as Montessori, Waldorf, that of Reggio Emilia, Te Whariki as seen within the Early Years curriculum in New Zealand, the Forest School Approach as seen in Scandinavia and many 'nature kindergartens' around the world.
+This survives on in practice today and is seen in settings that have play based or natural influences such as Montessori, Waldorf, that of Reggio Emilia, Te Whariki as seen within the Early Years curriculum in New Zealand, the Forest School Approach as founded in Scandinavia and many 'nature kindergartens' around the world.

-We are a child- centered setting, with a focus on natural learning techniques and outdoor learning.
+We follow a child- centered approach, with a focus on natural learning techniques and outdoor learning.

 Because if early childhood isn't a special time for freedom and imagination, then when is?